balena-io-examples/network-metrics-logger/README.md

 ### METRICS_REQUEST

 The METRICS_REQUEST variable is [defined](https://github.com/balena-io-examples/system-metrics#metrics_request) by the System Metrics block to collect network I/O readings.
-The fleet collects metrics on **all** interfaces by default to help you get started, as you can see in the first term of the request text below.
+The fleet collects metrics on **all** interfaces by default to help you get started, as you can see by the asterisk (*) in the first term of the request text below.

 ```
 networkStats/(*), networkStats/iface, networkStats/rx_bytes, networkStats/tx_bytes
 ```

-However, the network metrics logger container only reports data from the **first** interface it receives from System Metrics.
+However, the network metrics logger service only reports data from the **first** interface it receives from System Metrics.
 Often this interface is `lo`, the loopback interface, which probably is not what you want.

 So create/update a `METRICS_REQUEST` environment variable with the single interface of interest.
 For example, if you are interested in interface `eth0`, set METRICS_REQUEST like below.